elunna/nerfhack-changelog/README.md

 * Thrown potions of acid can corrode items or armor when they hit a monster or the player.
 * Water damage may disintegrate scrolls; may occur when dipping (Dyna)
 * Disintegration rays can vaporize boulders
+* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.
+* Item erosion can be repaired by dipping into a potion of restore ability (xnh)

+#### Fragile items are more vulnerable
 * Beams of force bolt and striking can break fragile items in inventory.
 * Knockback attacks can also shatter fragile items in inventories.

-Side notes:
-* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.
-* Item erosion can be repaired by dipping into a potion of restore ability (xnh)
+* Fragile items can be fixed to avoid destruction (note that although mirrors can be tempered, they are still subject to shattering when reflecting rays)
+* Wands of striking and rings of shock resistance are immune from impact damage.
+* Rings of shock resistance protect fragile items in your inventory from physical damage when worn.

+#### Bones files trimming
+* When bones files are left, a random selection of items are subject to shuddering or polymorph.
+Do not depend on the dumplog for accurate results!
+* Items that grant wishes will be converted to non-magical equivalents.
+* Magic markers are converted to athames.
+* Quest artifacts cannot be left in bones, they revert to ordinary objects.

 ### Anti-magical items resist being enchanted (from SpliceHack)
 * If an item grants magic resistance, it will resist scrolls of enchant weapon and enchant armor.